Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 To complete the superstructure attach the camera bracket to it:

 * Insert four 6mm bolts into a 150mm MakerBeam.
-* Fasten the MakerBeam to two corner posts using two lock nuts each.
+* Fasten the MakerBeam to two corner posts with two lock nuts each.

 Repeat these steps for the other two corner posts, then attach the camera
 bracket:

 * Insert two 6mm bolts into the top of each MakerBeam.
-* Fasten the camera bracket to the bolts using four lock nuts.
+* Fasten the camera bracket to the MakerBeams with four lock nuts.

 .. image:: /Images/Kits/kit_camera_slider_step32_350.jpg
    :scale: 100 %